Samuel3noch/FrontendProgramming/README.md

 # FrontendProgramming
-everything I learn at school from the book frontend programming
+everything I learn at school from the book frontend programming.